MRP2255217440/Penting/README.md

 Both link leads to the same compressed files.
 Both contain two folders, each containing one OVF for each folder (one OVF for Bad Store, another for Penting).

 Download the file and decompress it.
+Once decompressed, a folder called 'Submitting VMs' will be found, inside containing Penting and Bad Store.
+Use the .OVF files to import the VMs.

 OneDrive: